What Is The Equivalent Fraction To 1/3

 • Cooking and Baking: Recipes often require adjusting ingredient quantities based on the number of servings.
 Understanding equivalent fractions allows you to scale recipes up or down accurately.

 • Measurement: Converting between different units of measurement often involves working with fractions.
-For example, converting inches to feet or ounces to pounds requires understanding equivalent fractional representations.
+As an example, converting inches to feet or ounces to pounds requires understanding equivalent fractional representations.

 • Construction: Builders and engineers use fractions extensively in their calculations, whether it’s measuring lengths, determining angles, or calculating material quantities.